elmasse/nextein-www/posts/guides/01-getting-started.md

 ```

-The `withPost` HOC will pass the post information to be rendered.
+The `withPost` HOC will pass the post's information to be rendered.

+That's all you need to get started with **Nextein**.
+You can also check our [nextein starter](https://github.com/elmasse/nextein-starter) repository to get you up and running in seconds!